nimakam/universal-identity-site/use-cases.md

 Digital systems are currently being used by people as tools to more easily track and access their social connections including commercial 1. relationships with businesses, as well as 2. personal and social relationship with other people.
 The latter is the focus of this use case.

-Universal Identity keeps a master list of the user's contacts in the form of active connection artifacts that allow sharing personal information as well as privacy information.
+The Universal Identity protocol helps keep a master list of the user's contacts in the form of active connection artifacts that allow sharing personal information as well as privacy information.
 This funcationlity is exposable through any 3rd party contacts app that can at any time be replaced with another.

 Functions such as sharing contacts with other users are supported depending on permission from the original identity owner.